 This one-pan baked spatchcock chicken is made with potatoes, baby zucchini, and Egyptian magic red sauce!
 If you've never tried roasted butterflied chicken, it's so easy to make.
 This roasted one-pan chicken dish is tender, juicy, and perfect for a weeknight meal.

-We normally make some rice to go along with this dish, however, it can be eaten as is (like I did when making this exact meal today).
-The Egyptian magic red sauce with roasted chicken is finger-licking good.
+We normally make some rice to go along with this dish; however, it can be eaten as is (like I did when making this exact meal today).

 How to Spatchcock a Whole Chicken